hitdshu/hitnlls/README.md

 - solver: folder for optimization algorithms.
 We implement Gauss-Newton/LM/Preconditioned Conjugate Gradient methods.
 - utils: folder for utilities.
 Now only timer class is available.
 - test: folder for test cases.
 Have fun with them.

+# hitcadmm
+In directory cadmm.
+We recently(2020/2/14) developed a cone ADMM algorithm for convex cone optimization problem(LP/SOCP/SDP).
+Check files there if you feel interested.